soarlab/paf/README.md

-# PAF - Probabilistic Analysis of Floating-point arithmetic
+# PAF: Probabilistic Analysis of Floating-Point Computations

 PAF is a prototype tool for the probabilistic analysis of round-off errors in arithmetic expressions.
 The main difference with standards worst-case error analysis is that the user has to provide a probability distribution for every input variable,